dotnet/android-samples/CustomTransitions/README.md

 ---
 name: Xamarin.Android - Custom Transitions
-description: This sample demonstrates how to create custom transitions to go from one scene in their app to the next
+description: "Demonstrates how to create custom transitions to go from one scene in their app to the next"
 page_type: sample
 languages:
 - csharp